 - Thoughtful risk management and informed decision making

 - Facilitation of conversations between business leaders and dependency providers to determine effective solutions for risk remediation

-Business Continuity Planning documents the actions and activities that a business function will execute to establish and sustain continuity of operations at an acceptable level within recovery objective(s) in the event a disaster or significant business disruption should occur.
+Business Continuity Planning documents the actions and activities that a business function will execute to establish and sustain continuity of operations at an acceptable level within recovery objective(s) in the event of a disaster or significant business disruption.
 Plans are designed on an all-hazard approach focusing on four key loss scenarios: